Centinel AnalyticaCentinel Analytica

 Installation

-Within your ASP.NET Core project, run:
+In your ASP.NET Core project:

 dotnet add package Centinel.AspNetCore